-"Kroma" is the new art gallery located at 3670 Grand Avenue, just west of the Ace Theater.
+"Kroma" is the new art gallery located at 3670 Grand Avenue,

 Its grand opening represents the tipping point for a new West Grove.
 Standing there with dozens of gleeful art fans, I witnessed the future of Coconut Grove.